 Your Guide to Google’s Algorithm in 2017: All Ranking Factors, Updates & Changes

-Google’s algorithm has undergone some changes in 2016-2017, most of them relatively minor compared to the towering importance of the old mainstays of SEO: links, meta titles, and thought leadership content.
+Google’s algorithm underwent some changes in the last few years, most of them relatively minor compared to the towering importance of the old mainstays of SEO: links, meta titles, and thought leadership content.
 Using data & analysis from the huge number of Google Analytics accounts we study daily, First Page Sage brings to you a list of the most important ranking factors in Google’s algorithm in 2017.

 Explanation of The Google Algorithm Ranking Factors

 Inbound links have been the primary currency Google uses to determine its level of trust for a website since the search engine established itself in 1998.
 The weight of links in Google’s algorithm hasn’t changed much compared to last year, but since 2010 or so, the naturalness of those links is what really matters.
 By “naturalness” we mean the degree to which that link occurred without your influence.
 Links that are paid for, traded for, or added by your company (as in the case of social media or Wikipedia pages) do not count in Google’s algorithm – and of course, there is a penalty for attempting to influence Google’s algorithm with links.

 Consistent output of thought leadership content